 A nuanced and well-thought-out digital marketing strategy will enhance awareness of your organisation and its brand, as well as generate substantial interest in properties.
 More importantly, digital platforms provide advanced means of targeting web users and advertisements are more likely to be shown to interested parties.

 Typically identified through a combination of behaviour profiling, big data and advanced algorithms, several social media channels provide advertisers with the tools they need to target highly specified segments of their audience.
 Any impressions that a campaign may generate are far more likely to have been to an interested consumer as a result.

 Remarketing is also an effective means of generating interest in that it allows organisations to display customised advertisements to people who have visited specific pages of their website.
-If, for example, a user viewed a two-bedroom property in a certain area but did not book a viewing, then bespoke adverts featuring similar properties within a half-mile radius of the property they viewed could be shown to them on various websites.
+If a user views a property but doesn't book a viewing, similar properties in the same area could be advertised to them on various websites.

 Research has also revealed that paid search improves brand awareness: organisations that achieve the top paid search position are 80% more likely to see searchers associate the relevant keyword with their organisation.3 This is hugely advantageous in an industry where local reputations are so important.

 Finally, though, we must add that it’s advisable to utilise small budgets and operate with a degree of caution at first.
 As powerful as these tools can be, they require care and attention to deliver the positive ROI of which they’re capable.
 Be certain to review any targeted keywords and remove any that do not drive conversions, particularly when targeting broad rather than exact search terms.